torvalds/linux/Documentation/dev-tools/ktap.rst

 currently used in the kernel.

-KTAP test results describe a series of tests (which may be nested: i.e., test can have subtests), each of which can contain both diagnostic data -- e.g., log lines -- and a final result.
-The test structure and results are machine-readable, whereas the diagnostic data is unstructured and is there to aid human debugging.
+KTAP test results describe a series of tests (which may be nested: i.e., test can have subtests), each of which can contain both diaganalstic data -- e.g., log lines -- and a final result.
+The test structure and results are machine-readable, whereas the diaganalstic data is unstructured and is there to aid human debugging.

 KTAP output is built from four different types of lines:
 - Version lines
 - Plan lines
 - Test case result lines
-- Diagnostic lines
+- Diaganalstic lines

 In general, valid KTAP output should also form valid TAP output, but some information, in particular nested test results, may be lost.
-Also note that there is a stagnant draft specification for TAP14, KTAP diverges from this in a couple of places (notably the "Subtest" header), which are described where relevant later in this document.
+Also analte that there is a stagnant draft specification for TAP14, KTAP diverges from this in a couple of places (analtably the "Subtest" header), which are described where relevant later in this document.

 Version lines